Mako Kodama

 Profile

-In 2023, Mako organized, led, and performed in several concerts, including Mozart's Fortepiano Concerti (February and March) and Haydn's Fortepiano Concerto (November), with an orchestra consisting of her chamber music colleagues in The Hague.
+In 2023, she organized, led, and performed in a series of concerts in The Hague, including Mozart’s fortepiano concertos (February and March) and Haydn’s fortepiano concerto (November), together with an orchestra formed by her chamber music colleagues.

-Born in Gifu, Japan, Mako studied piano at the Aichi Prefectural University of Fine Arts and Music.
-She earned her first master’s degree at the Hochschule für Musik Dresden in 2020 and furthered her studies in fortepiano at the Hochschule für Theater und Musik Leipzig, where she graduated in 2022.
-Since 2021, she has been pursuing fortepiano studies at the Royal Conservatory of The Hague under Bart van Oort, Petra Somlai, and Richard Egarr.
+Born in Gifu, Japan, Mako Kodama studied piano at Aichi University of the Arts.
+She completed her first Master’s degree at the Hochschule für Musik Carl Maria von Weber Dresden in 2020, and went on to study fortepiano at the Hochschule für Musik und Theater “Felix Mendelssohn Bartholdy” Leipzig, graduating in 2022.
+From 2021 to 2025, she continued her fortepiano studies at the Royal Conservatoire of The Hague with Bart van Oort, Petra Somlai, and Richard Egarr.

-Mako values the opportunity to return to Japan each year to give solo recitals, sharing her music with audiences in her home country.
-She is grateful for the generous support she has received throughout her career, including scholarships from Rotary International District 2630 (2019) and the Adriana Jacoba Fund Awards (2022–2024).
+She values the opportunity to return to Japan each year to perform solo recitals, sharing her music with audiences in her home country.
+She is grateful for the support she has received throughout her career, including scholarships from Rotary International District 2630 (2019) and the Adriana Jacoba Fund Awards (2022–2025).

 "It was a pleasure for me to collaborate with Mako Kodama on a classical and romantic programme.
 Her playing was thoughtful and sensitive, and she quickly adapted to the sound of the natural horn.
 As a chamber music partner, she is an inspiring and rousing personality."